helloyifan/yfjd01.github.io/Cloud/AWS/API Gateway/API_Gateway.md

 * Authorizer will also provide "Identity token" for the API gateway
     * `const token = event.authorizationToken`

+* We can associate the authorization lambda function to the authorizer
+* We can also get the user id from the API Gateway custom authorizer (as a part of the request meta data, as a part of the Body Mapping Template)

 ### API Gateway Exam Tips
 * Remember what API Gateway is at a high level (a door to your AWS environment)
 * API Gateway has caching capabilities to increase performance